 In the early 21st century also live in a time of monumental social change, when old structures are collapsing and it is unclear what will emerge in their place.
-This is especially true in the Western Church, as we move into a ‘post-Christendom’ reality.
+This is especially true in the western / northern Church, as we move into a ‘post-Christendom’ reality.
 Perhaps it is time to re-imagine what Church might be; drawing on the living waters of the past as we move into a new cultural reality.

-We believe that a new movement of the Holy Spirit is emerging as all over the Western world small clusters of faithful followers of Jesus are coming together to find the strength and hope to live simply and faithfully in prayer and contemplation, while reaching out to serve their contexts.
+We believe that a new movement of the Holy Spirit is emerging as all over the world small clusters of faithful followers of Jesus are coming together to find the strength and hope to live simply and faithfully in prayer and contemplation, while reaching out to serve their contexts.

 These communities recognize that to live lives faithful to the reign of God they need loving, sustaining community.
 It is for this reason that such communities are reaching back to the wisdom of the ancients and looking to contemporary monastics for guidance.
 That, in a nutshell, is the impetus for neo-monasticism.

 Ultimately, the neo-monastic life is about inhabiting a shared reality, what Jesus often called “the kingdom of God.”
 This involves focusing on the inner life so that our witness can flow into the wider world; starting right where we are - in our own neighbourhoods or rurual contexts.

 The neo-monastic life is dependent upon intentional community and shared practices – all grounded in living in a common geographic area.
 The movement includes singles, couples and married people.
 Many have ‘day’ jobs and live the Rule of their communities as part of a ‘normal’ life.